Want to learn more about Etiolation, reaching for the sun!

 Continued lack of sunlight will interfere with your plant's ability to photosynthesize, which is a vital process for it to survive and get the energy it needs to grow and stay healthy.
 If you notice that your plant is starting to get leggy, it's a pretty sure sign that you need to move it to a brighter spot in your home.
 If you have limited access to sunlight then you may need to consider investing in some grow lights to ensure your plants get their lighting needs met.

-A lack of chlorophyll can, in turn, cause your plant to be more reliant on fertilization (as it's unable to uptake sufficient nutrients through photosynthesis), meaning that it may start to show signs of being under-fertilized if it's relying too heavily on soil nutrients.
-The stretching out of the stem can also cause your plant to become unbalanced, and it may potentially topple over if left unchecked.
+A lack of chlorophyll can cause your plant to be more reliant on fertilization (as it's unable to uptake sufficient nutrients through photosynthesis), meaning that it may start to show signs of being under-fertilized if it's relying too heavily on soil nutrients.
+The stretching of the stem can also cause your plant to become unbalanced, and it could topple over if left unchecked.

 What to do about it

 Simply put, all you need to do is re-assess your plant's lighting requirements and move it to a brighter place to ensure it receives adequate light.
-If there's any debris covering your plant then you should also remove this so that it has as much surface area available as possible to be able to receive light.
+If there's any dust or debris covering your plant's foliage then you should also remove this so that it has as much surface area available as possible to be able to receive light.